 By registering your business as a private limited company, you have taken your first step in the corporate world.
 It’s an efficient structure that limits your total liability to the amount of capital invested.
 One should note that such benefits aren’t available to sole proprietors, who face unlimited liability.
 It is also widely preferred by startups since they can allocate shares to angel investors & venture capitalists easily via this structure.
 Companies Act 2013 contains the provisions regarding private limited company registration, including registration and management procedures of the company.
 The Ministry of Corporate Affairs also ensures that companies comply with the provision of the Act.
-It has an official portal mca.gov.in, which can be used for completing all company registration-related formalities.
+It has an official portal mca.gov.in, which can be used for completing all Online Company Registration

 DETAILS OF COMPANY REGISTRATION AND ITS PROCEDURES

 The Directors’ DSC and DIN (Director Identification Number) happens to be a unique eight-digit number, which is issued by Central Government authorities.
 Once a DIN has been allotted, it is valid throughout the director’s lifetime until it gets deactivated, surrendered, or canceled.
 Here are the documents required for company registration:

 - Self-attested PAN Card details of the applicants

 - DSC or Digital Signature Certificate – Any firm or organization is allowed to apply for digital signature certificates for transactions that involve the MCA.
 In case you’ve already been issued a DSC, you can continue using the same without the need to request another one.
 Agencies issue digital signature certificates with a validity of 1-2 years, after which, it has to be renewed.
 DSC is compulsory to register a company.